viewtool/I2C_Adapter/CVI_USB_I2C_AT24C02_SCTL/README.md

 # I2C_AT24C02_SCTL
-An CVI project for AT24C02_SCTL.
+A CVI project for AT24C02_SCTL.